cotodevel/tamaboy/README.md

 TGDS Port status:

 Todo:
-- move tamagotchi process to its own rendering window instead of hardcoded VRAM
 - sound
 - RTC and filesystem support to allow the tamagotchi to live even if console is turned off.